DaimyoHub/virtual-machine-proto/docs/follow_up.md

     cost: the kind-specific request handling part of the system is not easily accessible by the user, its modification is intrusive.

+* Refactored the request handling API:
+  * Separated the interface from the implementation.
+  * Documented APIs.

 ### Plan

 * Continue the request handling system